 7. Dong Quai

-Dong Quai (Angelica sinensis) is a traditional Chinese herb with thousands of years of use for imbalances in the female reproductive system.
+Dong Quai (Angelica sinensis) is a traditional Chinese herb with thousands of years of use for imbalances in women’s hormones.
 It has been used for menopause, painful menstruation, no menstruation and as a uterine tonic.
-Dong quai has phytoestrogenic properties and is best used for women who experience PMS symptoms in addition to painful menstruation.
+Dong quai has phytoestrogenic properties and I recommend it for women who experience PMS symptoms in addition to painful menstruation.

 Dong quai is usually used from ovulation (day 14) until menstruation begins.
 If you are also experiencing painful periods, continue it until your period stops.